-The third theory, 'symbiotic relationship' or the ' sufficiently close nexus', [both are part of the Supreme Court criteria] are less relevant to the common interest community setting of today [1998] but may have more relevance in the future.
-State action is found31
+The third theory, 'symbiotic relationship' or the 'sufficiently close nexus', [both are part of the Supreme Court criteria] are less relevant to the common interest community setting of today [1998] but may have more relevance in the future.
+State action is found.

 31 Community Associations Law, Wayne S. Hyatt and Susan F. French, Ch.
 4, p.
 (Carolina Academic Press 1998).
 Ch 4 consists of some 89 pages of discussion of numerous cases pertaining to constitutional issues.
 Hyatt seems to be having second thoughts on the benefits, values and problems after 44 years of public existence.
+See

-See American political governments 17 In a more recent presentation of an earlier article by Hyatt, the reader is presented with the constitutional implications of HOA private governments and their impact on the public at large, the greater community.
+In a more recent presentation of an earlier article by Hyatt, the reader is presented with the constitutional implications of HOA private governments and their impact on the public at large, the greater community.

-These issues [the sui generis nature of HOAs, and predominantly judge-made laws that become common law precedent] are significant far beyond the real estate industry and the legal community that supports the real estate industry As community associations reach beyond their geographic boundaries to more involved in become the broader community, as they perform more community services for their own members, and as they build public and private alliances to provide many different services that were formerly public services, the legal, political, social, and economic consequences and effects increase implicate corporate, and municipal. constitutional, and other areas of law as well as social and public policy concerns.32
+These issues [the sui generis nature of HOAs, and predominantly judge-made laws become common law precedent] significant far beyond the real estate industry and the legal community that supports the real estate industry As community associations reach beyond their geographic boundaries to more involved in the community, as they perform more community services for their own members, and as they build public and private alliances to provide many different services that were formerly public services, the legal, political, social, and economic consequences and effects increase corporate, implicate municipal. constitutional, and other areas of law as well as social and public policy concerns.32